elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

 I had a couple of criteria that the cloud storage solution had to support:

 1. I could manage the files with a cli (some people called this headless).
-Whether this was done with the API or something else, it didn&#8217;t really matter to me
+Whether this was done with the API or something else, it didn't really matter to me
 2. It could be used cross platform and architecture.
 So I wanted to be able to use it on a Mac, Windows, Linux, and Android.
 For Linux, I wanted to be able to use it on x86, powerpc, ARM or whatever architecture.

 ### SkyDrive

-I haven&#8217;t used **skydrive** before, so I wanted to give it a try.
+I haven't used **skydrive** before, so I wanted to give it a try.
 First, what is *skydrive*? from wikipedia:

 > SkyDrive (officially Microsoft SkyDrive, previously Windows Live SkyDrive and Windows Live Folders) is a file hosting service that allows users to upload and sync files to a cloud storage and then access them from a Web browser or their local device.

-So it&#8217;s Microsoft&#8217;s version of a cloud storage solution.
+So it's Microsoft's version of a cloud storage solution.
 There is a pretty good comparison page from a Microsoft, comparing SkyDrive, iCloud, Google Drive, and DropBox.
 Here is quick snippet from the <a href="http://windows.microsoft.com/en-us/skydrive/compare" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://windows.microsoft.com/en-us/skydrive/compare']);">page</a>:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/10/SkyDrive_Comparison.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/10/SkyDrive_Comparison.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/10/SkyDrive_Comparison.png" alt="SkyDrive Comparison Syncing Files with Various Cloud Storage Solutions" width="1027" height="357" class="alignnone size-full wp-image-9662" title="Syncing Files with Various Cloud Storage Solutions" /></a>